These three sisters planting gardens kept Native Americans of several different communities alive for thousands of years.

 I’ll be assuming that you’re using a raised bed in this case.
 If you don’t have one, most of the advice given in this article will be easy enough to translate into in-ground planting (or, well, some of you are wild enough to use containers for this; more power to you!).
 Just a heads up that when I say raised bed, I’m talking about any and all planting areas.

-Personally, I do recommend a raised bed just so you can really give the corn a little extra nitrogen vs having to turn over and till old plots and hope everything goes well.
-A fresh raised bed is a little more heavily managed.
+Personally, I recommend a raised bed for three sisters planting so you can give the corn a little extra nitrogen without having to turn over and till old plots, hoping for the best.
+A fresh raised bed allows for better management.

 In any case, you’ll need a good corn seed.
-I like Silver Queen corn, personally, but get a good sweet corn seed because you’re likely not going to be drying this.
-You want pole beans and any variety works (we use Rattlesnake beans a lot).
-And go ahead and grab whatever sort of squash you want to grow; any of them will work so long as the leaves of the plant are large and able to shade the roots of the other two Sisters.
+I like Silver Queen corn, personally, but choose a good sweet corn seed since you’re likely not drying this.
+For the beans, pole beans work well—I often use Rattlesnake beans.
+And for squash, pick any variety with large leaves that can effectively shade the roots of the other two Sisters, a key part of successful three sisters planting.

 General gardening soil and typical fertilizer are enough for these plants.
-You can’t really easily scorch any of them but try not to be too heavy-handed.
+You can’t easily scorch them, but don’t go overboard with fertilizer.

 And now we get into how you’ll mess it up.
 You’ll overwater.
 Expect it.
 You’ll likely over-fertilize, too.
 Try to keep in mind that the corn is using the nitrogen from the beans to grow and you really don’t need to pour the ground full of nitrogen for that nitrogen-hungry corn to eat up.